The 19th century

 - Field work.
 As we will see, some important clues can be found by inspecting the buildings that once contained paintings.

-- There is of course the photo archive of the Soprintendenza.
+- There is the photo archive of the Soprintendenza.
 This is not online and relatively few photographs have been published of paintings in situ that were taken to the store rooms, and of the store rooms themselves.
 Further work in the archives will hopefully lead to further progress.

 - The museum guides: Helbig 1972, Calza - Floriani Squarciapino 1962 and Floriani Squarciapino 1971.
 In Helbig the references to ICCD and Soprintendenza photographs (p.
 548-552) are very helpful, but not without errors.